 Security teams can add other levels of validation to rooms.
-These can be for a science lab or IT room where the school stores hazardous chemicals or keeps expensive equipment.
-It’s as simple as adding a biometric reader to the door as a second layer of authentication.
-Or, security operators can visually verify cardholders using live video from a unified security platform.
+These can be for a science lab or IT room where the school stores hazardous chemicals or expensive equipment.
+It is as simple as adding a biometric reader to the door as a second layer of authentication.
+Security operators can also visually verify cardholders using live video from a unified security platform.

 Setting cardholder permissions for thousands of students is time-consuming, but it doesn’t have to be.
-Student and staff records systems can be integrated within the Security Center platform.
-Security departments can then set up system rules such as ‘if the student is in this class/program, give them access to this cardholder group’.
-At the beginning of each semester, students automatically receive the right access privileges.
+Student and staff records systems can be integrated within the Security Centre platform.
+Security departments can then set up system rules such as ‘if the student is in this class or program, give them access to this cardholder group’.
+At the beginning of each semester, students can automatically receive the right access privileges.

 A school can set over 100 different cardholder groups.
 Each group can have specific building access rules, and each building can be associated with many groups.
 These rules can depend on criteria like whether the cardholder is a student or faculty, or when and where they need to go within the building.

-Discover how the University of Hull simplified the assignment of cardholder permissions to speed up student enrollment.
+Discover how the University of Hull simplified the assignment of cardholder permissions to speed up student enrolment.

 Achieving Better Visibility with a Unified Security View

 Better campus visibility starts with a unified view.
-Voted safest college campus Toronto, York University knows this well.
-Operators monitor video surveillance, access control, automatic license plate recognition systems, and police radios with built-in GPS all from a map of the campus.
+Voted as the safest college campus in Toronto, York University knows this well.
+Operators monitor video surveillance, access control systems, automatic license plate recognition systems, and police radios with built-in GPS all from a map of the campus.

 If someone tries to access a building without permission, security operators receive an alarm.
-It comes with cardholder information and a live video of the event so they can quickly see what’s going on.
+They get notified with cardholder information and a live video of the event so they can quickly see what is going on.
 With an intercom integration, campus police can speak directly with the student to address the issue or dispatch someone to help.
-And, when there’s an investigation in buildings such as libraries, cafeterias or other common facilities which remain open all day, video surveillance recordings can help solve the case faster.
+When there is an investigation in buildings such as libraries, cafeterias or other common facilities which remain open all day, video surveillance recordings can help solve the case faster.